PolideaInternal/airflow/docs/howto/operator.rst

     :end-before: [END howto_operator_gcp_bigtable_instance_create]

-BigTableInstanceDeleteOperator
+BigtableInstanceDeleteOperator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the :class:`~airflow.contrib.operators.gcp_bigtable_operator.BigTableInstanceDeleteOperator`
+Use the :class:`~airflow.contrib.operators.gcp_bigtable_operator.BigtableInstanceDeleteOperator`
-to delete an instance of Google Cloud BigTable.
+to delete a Google Cloud Bigtable instance.

 Using the operator
 """"""""""""""""""